Urías pitches Dodgers past Seattle 7-1 for back-to-back wins - WHIZ News

 UP NEXT

-Mariners: Chris Flexen (3-1, 3.78 ERA) is listed as their starter for Thursday’s home series opener against Cleveland, but manager Scott Servais refused to comment pregame on several reports claiming Logan Gilbert, the Mariners’ top pitching prospect, will be promoted to take the start in his major league debut.
+Mariners: Top pitching prospect Logan Gilbert will make his major league debut when Seattle opens a home series Thursday against Cleveland.
+Gilbert was the 14th overall pick in the 2018 draft, and he made his Triple-A debut last Friday.

-Dodgers: After a day off, Clayton Kershaw (5-3, 2.62 ERA) will open a three-game series against the Marlins.
+Dodgers: After a day off, Clayton Kershaw (5-3, 2.62 ERA) opens a three-game series against the Marlins.
 The ace has thrown 13 innings of scoreless, four-hit ball with 20 strikeouts in his last two starts against Miami, both in 2019.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports